 Now that we’ve covered your must-have features, let’s move onto the actual technology you can choose from.
 Winter sports is an area where you’ll find some truly advanced technology, so take a look.

-The Garmin Fenix 5 is an impressive piece of kit.
+The Garmin Fenix 6 is an impressive piece of kit.
 It has enough bells and whistles to appease the most seasoned winter sports enthusiasts while also being user-friendly enough to suit those at an intermediate level.
 Durable, smart, and stylish, it does everything you could ask for (and more).
+It’s even the first Garmin GPS watch to offer solar charging in some models.

 Its intelligent GPS technology will help you find your way in the most remote locations, whether you’re in the snowy peaks or stranded in a tree-covered hinterland.
+Find your way around easily with over 2,000 ski resort maps worldwide.
 You can filter its settings according to which winter sport you prefer, be it snowboarding, skiing, or a simple hike.
 What’s your sport?
-The Garmin Fenix 5 has you covered.
+The Garmin Fenix 6 has you covered.

 It also has a built-in heart monitor so that you can assess the intensity of your laps, as well as an intuitive sleep tracker that ensures you get a healthy rest in between sessions.
 This watch is Garmin’s crowning achievement for winter sports so you’ll have nothing to worry about with this one.

-With a price tag ranging anywhere from £349 to £499, the Garmin Fenix 5 is top-range gear.
+With a price tag ranging anywhere from £699 to £899, the Garmin Fenix 6 is top-range gear.
+Don’t forget to take good care of it with a rugged watch case like our Peli 3x.
 If you’re a beginner, you might want to look elsewhere.
 Our next recommendation might be a better fit…

 A sturdy companion for all of your winter sports pursuits, the Suunto Core is reliable, smart, and affordable.
 It comes equipped with an altimeter, barometer, and a compass that gives you regular weather updates – with the Suunto Core, you can hit the slopes with total confidence.

 The Suunto Core gives you everything you could need from a winter sports watch, and with prices of up to £250 it certainly is an agreeable piece of equipment.
-It’s not quite as big as the Garmin Fenix 5 either, so you could definitely wear it when you’re away from the slopes.
+It’s not quite as big as the Garmin Fenix 6 either, so you could definitely wear it when you’re away from the slopes.
+If you’re going to be saving it solely for the slopes, you’ll want to keep it safe the rest of the year-round.
+Check out our stylish Peli 4x watch case.

-Because an Apple Watch is for skiing too: The Apple Series 4
+Because an Apple watch is for skiing too: The Apple Series 5

 One of the best things about this watch is its versatility.
 It is sleek, streamlined, and wouldn’t look out of place if you wore it to a non-sports event.
 What’s more, you can get the most out of your skiing experience by downloading as many apps as you like.
 The Workout App monitors your heart, while other third-party apps create new routes for you to explore.

 It comes with a beautifully bright screen, full waterproofing, and even an accelerometer that can detect physical falls.
-If you have an accident, the watch will determine the seriousness of your fall and will alert nearby authorities.
-Genius!
+If you have an accident, the watch will determine the seriousness of your fall and will alert nearby authorities if necessary.

-The Apple Series 4 will cost around £499.
+The Apple Series 5 costs around £429.
 This may seem expensive, but this is just as much a lifestyle option as it is a winter sports watch.
 It will also connect with your existing Apple devices, too.
+It’s a great all-rounder.

 Round-the-clock battery life: The TomTom Adventurer